Docs

 Conclusion

-Using React instead of Java allows for better performance and flexibility, as you get access to the full power of JavaScript and the browser APIs, at the expense of losing the automatic server-side updates that Vaadin provides.
+Using React instead of Java allows for better performance and flexibility, as you get access to the full power of JavaScript and the browser APIs.
+That power comes at the expense of losing the automatic server-side updates that Vaadin provides.